 Myth 16 – You can have as many diet sodas as you like

 Fact – Dentists normally suggest braces at a younger age.
-However, if your teeth is seriously misaligned or there are other problems like bad bites that deserve attention, your dentist might advise you to wear braces or invisalign even at an older age.
+However, if your teeth are seriously misaligned or there are other problems like bad bites that deserve attention, your dentist might advise you to wear braces or Invisalign even at an older age.

 Myth 18 – Your children can brush their teeth themselves

-Fact – It’s a great idea to help your tiny tots be more self reliant.
+Fact – It’s a great idea to help your tiny tots be more self-reliant.
 However, you need to understand that children don’t develop the coordination needed for proper brushing easily.
-It’s advisable to supervise the brushing of your children until they are around 10 years – this ensures that they’ve a dental health they will be proud of later in their lives.
+It’s advisable to supervise the brushing of your children until they are around 10 years – this ensures that they have a dental health they will be proud of later in their lives.

 Myth 19 – You shouldn’t go in for tooth bleaching

 Fact – Studies indicate that tooth bleaching and whitening is absolutely safe and can help you achieve an even better smile.
-You can improve upon your dental aesthetics easily and with the right dosage and duration of this treatment, can help you achieve a better looking teeth.
-Do ensure that you do not overuse this method as it can lead to problems like the enamel breaking down and the teeth become more porous and can severely damage your teeth.
+You can improve your dental aesthetics easily and with the right dosage and duration of this treatment, can help you achieve better-looking teeth.
+To ensure that you do not overuse this method as it can lead to problems like the enamel breaking down and the teeth become more porous and can severely damage your teeth.